evanaze/evanazevedo.com/content/_index.md

 enableToc: false
 ---

 Welcome!
 I'm a freelance software developer based out of Denver, Colorado.
-I'm currently working on Localista, a website that allows users to easily learn about and rate their support for issues on the Colorado ballot.

 - Learn more [about me](about/index.md) by checking out my bio.
-- I used to write a [daily log](daily/index.md)
+- I used to write a [daily log](daily/index.md) and kept a public [scoreboard](scoreboard/index.md) to keep myself honest.